t3rn/t3rn/docs/t0rn-collator.md

   --execution Wasm
 ```

+When running the collator the first time, add the `--rpc-methods=unsafe` argument to be able to call rotateKeys later.
+Please restart your node after the registration process without the argument.

 ## Set Your Collator's Aura Key

 Your collator needs an [Aura](https://docs.substrate.io/v3/advanced/consensus/#aura) identity in order to produce blocks.